PhotoboothProject/photobooth/docs/faq/index.md

 ---

-## Cromakeying is saving without finishing saving
+## Chromakeying is saving without finishing saving

 Checking the browser console you'll see a `413 Request Entity Too Large` error.
 To fix that you'll have to update your nginx.conf